 In addition to that, Laarman has been a prolific contributor to the Domus Magazine and taught at various European universities like the Architectural Association in London, Rietveld Academy in Amsterdam, and the Design Academy in Eindhoven.

-Designers the world over have embraced new technology, but the passion that Laarman has for amalgamating his aesthetic capabilities and technical sensibilities is almost incredible.
-His works of art are magnificent, to say the least, and his futuristic approach towards design is set to create some more ripples in the years to come.
+Designers the world over have embraced new technology, but the passion that Laarman has for fusing his aesthetic capabilities and technical sensibilities is almost incredible.
+His works of art are magnificent and his futuristic approach towards design is set to create more ripples in the years to come.